Leaflet/Leaflet.Editable/README.md

 Leaflet release, please use the `leaflet0.7` branch.**

-This is not a plug and play UI, and will not.
+This is not a plug and play UI, and will not be.
 This is a minimal, lightweight, and fully extendable API to control editing of geometries.
 So you can easily build your own UI with your own needs and choices.